Dilbert66/esphome-dsckeybus/PCB Layouts/WemosD1 Mini/SMD/README.md

 2. Regulate the LM2596 module to the right voltage:
 With a multimeter, place the points on the OUT + and - pads and measure the voltage.

-Use a small (-) screwdriver and turn the patentiometer to start to drop the voltage till 3.3v (highly recommended) **Double check the voltage and ensure you set the correct tension**
+Use a small (-) screwdriver and turn the potentiometer to start to drop the voltage till 3.3v (highly recommended) **Double check the voltage and ensure you set the correct tension**

 3. Plug your WemosD1 Mini / WemosD1 Mini PRO facing as the board footprint.
 Make sure that pins labeled on the board match. **Don't forget load the firmware first**